-Balance due from affiliates as of March 31, 2018 amounted to \$0.2 million (December 31, 2017: \$0.3 million due to affiliates) which includes the current amounts due from Navios Holdings.
+Balance due from affiliates as of June 30, 2018 amounted to \$0.1 million (December 31, 2017: \$0.3 million due to affiliates) which includes the current amounts due from Navios Holdings.

-General and administrative expenses: On April 12, 2011, Navios Logistics entered into an administrative services agreement for a term of five years, with Navios Holdings, pursuant to which Navios Holdings provides certain administrative management services to Navios Logistics.
+General and administrative expenses: In April 2016, Navios Logistics extended the duration of the administrative services agreement for a term of five years until December 2021, with Navios Holdings, pursuant to which Navios Holdings provides certain administrative management services to Navios Logistics.
 Navios Holdings is reimbursed for reasonable costs and expenses incurred in connection with the provision of these services.
-In April 2016, we extended the duration of the Administrative Services Agreement until December 31, 2021.
-Total general and administrative fees charged for the three month period ended March 31, 2018 amounted to \$0.3 million (\$0.3 million for the three month period ended March 31, 2017).
+Total general and administrative fees charged for the three and six month periods ended June 30, 2018 amounted to \$0.3 million and \$0.5 million, respectively (\$0.3 million and \$0.5 million for the three and six month periods ended June 30, 2017, respectively).

 Lodging and travel services: Navios Logistics obtains lodging and travel services from Empresa Hotelera Argentina S.A./(NH Lancaster) and Pit Jet S.A., both owned by members of the Lopez family, including Claudio Pablo Lopez, Navios Logistics' Chief Executive Officer and Vice Chairman and Carlos Augusto Lopez, Navios Logistics' Chief Commercial Officer-Shipping Division, each of whom has no controlling interest in those companies.
-Total charges for the three month period ended March 31, 2018 and 2017 were less than \$0.1 million and amounts payable were less than \$0.1 million both as of March 31, 2018 and as of December 31, 2017.
+Total charges were less than \$0.1 million for the three and six month periods ended June 30, 2018 and 2017 and amounts payable were less than \$0.1 million both as of June 30, 2018 and as of December 31, 2017.